umcconnell/function-approximators/README.md

 # function-approximators

-Interactive visualization of function approximation through artificial neural networks.
+Interactive visualization of function approximation with artificial neural networks.

 ## Table of Contents